 Medicare Advantage (MA) plans work hard to be highly responsive to member needs, whether it’s meal delivery, transportation, home modification or other in-home supplemental services.
-To deliver a five-star experience, many innovative health plans have made an investment in their own culture of healthcare delivery, ensuring that their care navigators have the tools they need to be successful, with a focus on driving job satisfaction.
+To deliver a five-star experience, and improve CAHPS scores, many health plans have invested in their own culture of healthcare delivery, ensuring that their care navigators have the tools they need to be successful.

 Recognizing that service coordinators and navigators are on the front lines of communication, these organizations find that job satisfaction spills over into positive touch points with members.